Text-It/TextItCLI/docs/PRIVACY_POLICY.md

 We may collect personal information that you voluntarily provide when using our Service, including:

-- **Account Information**: Username, email address, phone number, and password (stored in encrypted form)
+- **Account Information**: Username, email address, phone number, and password (stored using SHA-256 with salt)
 - **Profile Information**: Name, profile picture, bio, and other information you choose to provide
 - **Content**: Posts, comments, likes, and other content you create or share on the Service
 - **Communications**: Messages you send to other users through the Service
 - **Contact Information**: Information about your contacts if you choose to connect with them
+- **Security Information**: Two-factor authentication settings and recovery information
+- **Encryption Keys**: Encrypted copies of your encryption keys for secure data storage

 ### Automatically Collected Information